RUIE: Retrieval-based Unified Information Extraction using Large Language Model: Results and Analyses

 \subsection{Generalization to Held-out Tasks}

-In the held-out tasks generalization experiment, SFT-based methods are directly tested on held-out tasks after training on held-in tasks.
-After training on held-in tasks, RUIE retrieves demonstrations from held-out tasks for LLM.
-The remaining retrieval-based methods retrieve demonstrations for LLM directly at held-out tasks.
-Results are shown in Table \ref{tab:heldout_results}.
+We evaluate the generalization capability of different approaches on held-out tasks.
+The SFT-based methods are directly tested on held-out tasks after training on held-in tasks.
+RUIE first trains on held-in tasks, then retrieves demonstrations from the mixed candidate pool for LLM on held-out tasks.
+The remaining retrieval-based methods directly retrieve demonstrations from the mixed candidate pool for LLM on held-out tasks.
+The results are presented in Table \ref{tab:heldout_results}.

 \textbf{RUIE achieves the best performance in four information extraction tasks, and demonstrates rapid generalization to new tasks.} Compared with SFT-based methods, the generalization ability of RUIE is significantly better.
 The performance of SFT-based methods decreases seriously on datasets not seen during training, with the drop becoming more pronounced as task difficulty increases.
-For instance, in the ET and EAE tasks, the best-performing LLaMA2-IEPILE model only achieves F1 scores of 23.81 and 14.11, making it impractical for real-world use.
-In contrast, RUIE delivers improvements of 8.91, 14.89, 27.03, and 26.05 on NER, RE, ET, and EAE tasks, respectively, despite using smaller model.
+For example, in the ET and EAE tasks, the best performing LLaMA2-IEPILE model only achieves F1 scores of 23.81 and 14.11, making it impractical for use in the real world.
+In contrast, RUIE delivers improvements of 8.91, 14.89, 27.03, and 26.05 on NER, RE, ET, and EAE tasks, respectively, despite using a smaller model.

-\textbf{Compared to general-purpose retrievers, RUIE retrieves higher-quality examples.} BM25 is a strong baseline and outperforms semantic similarity based retrieval methods on average, confirming the alignment of fine-grained information is more important in IE example retrieval.
+\textbf{RUIE retrieves higher-quality examples compared to general-purpose retrievers.} BM25 is a strong baseline and outperforms semantic similarity-based retrieval methods on average, confirming that fine-grained information alignment is more important in IE example retrieval.
 By explicitly modeling fine-grained information, RUIE introduces LLMs preference as a supervision signal during retrieval training.
-Compared to BM25, which has the best overall performance, RUIE achieves 5.84, 4.05, and 3.07 improvements on NER, RE, and EET IE tasks respectively.
+Compared to BM25, which has the best overall performance, RUIE achieves 5.84, 4.05, and 3.07 improvements on the NER, RE, and EET tasks, respectively.

+\textbf{RUIE demonstrates superior performance compared to simpler single-task corpus setups.} When using general retrievers to retrieve examples for NER, there is a risk of retrieving RE or EE examples.
+In contrast, RUIE effectively minimizes the likelihood of retrieving examples from unrelated tasks.
+We conducted an experiment using BM25 to search within the candidate pool of the same task.
+Despite this simpler setup, RUIE achieved improvements of 1.79, 4.18, and 1.72 on the NER, RE, and EET tasks, respectively, even in multi-task candidate pool.

 However, RUIE does not achieve the performance improvement on EAE.
 We believe there are two main reasons.
 First, compared to other IE tasks, event extraction data is more scarce, leading to insufficient training during the pre-training and alignment stages.
 Additionally, EAE requires the model to extract event parameters while understanding the event structure, making it more challenging than other tasks.
 Furthermore, the amount of EAE training data is less than other subtasks, limiting RUIE's generalization performance on new EAE tasks.